 Wind Mobile(now called Freedom Mobile) does the most of the data plans, and for $40 you also get unlimited Canada calls and Worldwide texts as well as 3-5 gig data.

 With all providers, you get monthly billing and can cancel your plan anytime.
 Think of them as rolling contracts.

 Our advice is to check and compare few out before deciding which mobile company to go with.

-There are sooo many banks in the CBD that you can pick and choose from.
+There are so many banks in the CBD that you can pick and choose from.
 The ones that we were recommended are TD Bank, Tangerine Bank, and Scotia Bank.

-The bank cards do not have your name and if you do require one you need a permanent address where the card can be issued to you (takes about two weeks).
+If you do require one, you need a permanent address where the card can be issued to you (takes about two weeks).

 Again the best option is to go to few of them check out their offers and special deals they might have at the time.

 You can find out more about the best way to money transfer reading the International Money Transfer Guide.